isomerpages/ogp-sgid/index.md

       image: /images/integrate.png
       subtitle: What is sgID?
   - infopic:
-      title: Login to services with sgID
+      title: Enable sgID login on your forms
-      description: Set up authentication on your forms with just one click.
-If you are filling in a form, simply log in with your Singpass app by scanning the QR code as usual.
+      description: Set up Singpass login on your FormSG forms with just one click!
       alt: Image alt text
       image: /images/form.png
-      subtitle: PUBLIC OFFICERS
+      subtitle: For Public Officers
   - infobar:
       title: Interested?
       description: Check out our documentation for more information on how to